Athletes who complete 10 Melbourne Marathons instantly become members of a celebrated group known as the Spartans.

 There are now just 10 runners, known as Legends, who have completed all 36 Melbourne Marathon.

 1978 time: 3:07.17

-Pete’s time of 6:18.50 in 2010 placed him only slightly ahead of the pack-up vehicles and he has been struggling with back issues in the lead-up to this year.
+Pete’s time of 6:46.48 in 2013 placed him only slightly ahead of the pack-up vehicles and he has been struggling with back and neck issues in recent times.

 “I’m the oldest and the slowest, which is not a good sign.
 But if I get a transplant I’ll be right,’’ he said.

 In the early years Pete was usually around the 3:30 mark, with his best 3:02 in the Bill Rodgers’ tailwind year of 1982.

 “I was pretty fit back then, not a broken-down old hack like I am now,’’ he said. ‘‘I used to train with Pam Turney’s group and I did the old Vic Marathon when it was at Point Cook.
 I can still remember the first Melbourne race.
 It started in the streets of Frankston and went straight up the Nepean Highway to the Town Hall.
 After about the first mile we turned on to Nepean Highway and one wit called out, ‘You beauty, we are in the home straight now’.’’